 1. You cannot see ahead unless you can see behind.
 Any good vision of the future has to be rooted in the past.

-2. Strategic thinkers have to find the gem of an idea that changes their organization.
-That comes from a lot of digging which is where gems are found.
-There's no big picture ready for seeing; each strategist has to construct his or her own.
+2. Strategic thinkers must find the gem of an idea that changes their organization.
+That comes from a lot of digging, which is where treasures are found.
+Unfortunately, there's no big picture ready for seeing; each strategist has to construct his or her own.

 3. Strategic thinkers see differently from other people.
 They pick out the precious gems that others miss.
 They challenge conventional wisdom--the recipe, the traditional strategy--and thereby distinguish their businesses.

-4. Creative ideas have to be placed into context, to be seen in a world that is to unfold.
+4. Creative ideas must be placed into context to be seen in a world that is to unfold.
 Seeing beyond constructs the future--it invents a world that would not otherwise be.

 What's held in common

-An absence of common understanding can cause a corporate-wide initiative to get off to a false start.
+An absence of shared understanding can cause a corporate-wide initiative to get off to a false start.
 Therefore it's well worth the time and effort to engage employees, customers, and vendors early on.
-Workforce studies consistently show that individuals at all levels rarely understand the purpose and strategy they are expected to fulfill.
+Unfortunately, workforce studies consistently show that individuals at all levels rarely understand the purpose and strategy they are expected to fulfill.

 Is the strategy working?

-However, Simeon Gutman, a retail analyst at Morgan Stanely, said: "Target's ability to manage the business well through weaker sales is the silver lining."
+However, Simeon Gutman, a retail analyst at Morgan Stanley, said: "Target's ability to manage the business well through weaker sales is the silver lining."